Weight Gain Nutrition Guide

 Finally, I made up my mind to meet a dietician!
 Meeting a dietician has been a pending task for a long time.
 I have always wanted to take an appointment, but somehow I missed it from time to time due to various reasons.
 It would not be a lie if I say I felt I could save the money for the appointment to buy myself some butter, cheese, and cream 😛 Plus, I was suspicious regarding the meet up with the doctor because a few doctors are stupid enough to comment ” just eat everything and drink BOOST daily!”
 Ufff… I can’t handle these dialogues anymore.
 So finally, yesterday I decided to face whatever that’s gonna come up.

 I literally convinced myself that it won’t be an abashing experience since a dietician won’t be so rude to someone like me.
 AND yes, I was right!

-I decided to talk about these matters in particular like my current eating habits, anemic history, and all time fatigueness.
+I decided to talk about these matters in particular like my current eating habits, anemic history, and all-time fatigues.

-– Before the 3 regular meals, she asked me to have a light food like a fruit, juice etc.
+– Before the 3 regular meals, she asked me to have light food like fruit, juice etc.

 – She asked me to do not rely on junk food and fried varieties.
 That was one that I didn’t want to do either.
 Plus she said not to eat too much of beef and mutton ( as they are high in cholesterol)